Paterson Ewen: Career

 Ewen's career began with explorations of the landscape.The influence of James Wilson Morrice, and his professor Goodridge Roberts can be seen in Ewen's early works, completed while he was still attending the School of Art and Design.
 During this period Ewen was, in his own words, "a pretty straightforward figurative painter influenced by the Post-Impressionists."
 This began to change around 1949, when Françoise Sullivan's influence and the Automatiste milieu pushed Ewen towards abstraction.

 This tension between surface and figurative form can be seen in paintings like Interior, Fort Street, Montréal [#1] (1951).
 Ewen showed very little until 1955, when he began exhibiting abstract works.
 This new way of painting balanced the psychic automatism of les Automatistes with the rising star of hard-edged geometric Plasticiens like Molinari and Tousignant, both of whom Ewen shared a studio with in the mid-1960s.
 During this period, Ewen was also influenced by Camilla Gray's work on Russian Constructivism, the monochromes of Paul-Émile Borduas, and the work of Northwest Coast artists on display at the Royal Ontario Museum.

 In 1971 Ewen moved to London, and there found inspiration in the growing London Regionalism movement, which emphasized specificity of place and time.
 Once again, Ewen's methods changed dramatically, rejecting abstraction in favour of dynamic, figurative "phenomscapes."
 This way of looking at landscape allowed Ewen to revisit his boyhood interests in geology and space.
 The new pieces were physically large, often using two or three 4' x 8' sheets of plywood scarfed together.
 Ewen used a router to tear into the surface, sometimes re-attaching objects to the plane with hardware.
 These shallow topographies were then painted with huge, rolling forces, gestures towards what Roald Nasgaard called "a strategy to make landscape painting vital again."
 Ewen described this way of working as cathartic: I enjoyed the physicality of it, particularly after the meticulousness of the hard-edge painting.
 It was like a kind of therapy.
 I may not have felt the tension and anger pouring out of me when I did it, but it felt awfully good afterwards.These were the works that solidified Ewen's place in the annals of Canadian art.
 He worked on many series in this mode, returning again, and again to the ever-changing natural world.
 No subject is more integral to an understanding Ewen's work, and perhaps Ewen himself, than the moon, whose phases he painted endlessly.
-As John G. Hatch writes: "by tying the moon’s many faces to constant change in the natural world, Ewen made sense of his own moods and affirmed his connection to the universe."